KristopherHolgado/osticket-prereqs/README.md

 <br />

 ![image](https://github.com/user-attachments/assets/918a7c12-ed1b-46be-8a85-a623ee2ba2c5)
-Once the download is complete, you will be automatically redirected to the osTicket opening page.
+</p>Once the download is complete, you will be automatically redirected to the osTicket opening page.